C Concierge Documentation

 How it works.

 Concierge runs as a single Cloudflare Worker that handles four messaging channels through one unified pipeline.
-Every inbound event (a WhatsApp message, an Instagram DM, an email arriving at your catch‑all, or a lead form submission) is normalized into the same shape and processed by the same steps.
+Every inbound event (a WhatsApp message, an Instagram DM, an email arriving at your catch‑all, or a Discord interaction) is normalized into the same shape and processed by the same steps.

 The pipeline · runs identically for every channel